jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab22.md

 * Achieve full data reuse: By carefully pipelining the computation and reusing input data efficiently, SODA ensures that no data is accessed from external memory more than once, significantly reducing memory bandwidth requirements.

-* Provide flexible and scalable fine-grained parallelism: SODA's architecture allows for parallel execution of small units of work, which can be scaled up or down depending on the available resources.
+* Provide flexible and scalable fine-grained parallelism: SODA's architecture allows for parallel execution of small work units, which can be scaled up or down depending on the available resources.

 ### Stencil Computation